-For the year 2023, the Company recognized interest expenses totalling EUR 626k on a loan received from the related party, Novatours OU.
+For the years 2024 and 2023, the Company recognised interest expenses on a loan received from the related party, Novatours OU, amounting to EUR 595 thousand and EUR 626 thousand, respectively.

-As at 31 December 2023 and 2022, there were no guaranties provided or assets pledged for any related party receivable or payable amounts.
+As at 31 December 2024 and 2023, there were no guaranties provided or assets pledged for any related party receivable or payable amounts.
 It is expected to cover receivable and payable amounts with related parties by cash payments or offsetting with payables/receivables from these parties.

 Transactions with related parties of the Company include purchases and sales of travel packages.
-The conditions of loans received from the Group companies are disclosed in Note 11.
+The conditions of loans received from the Group companies are disclosed in Note 14.

-The ageing analysis of the Company's receivables from related parties as at 31 December 2023 and 2022:
+The ageing analysis of the Company's receivables from related parties as at 31 December 2024 and 2023:

-Receivables, neither Receivables past due but not impaired Company past due nor allowed for expected credit loss Less than 30 days 30-60 days 60-90 days 90-120 days More than 120 days Total 2022 1,590 - - - - - 1,590 2023 4,007 - - - - - 4,007
+Receivables, neither Receivables past due but not impaired Company past due nor allowed for expected credit loss Less than 30 days 30-60 days 60-90 days 90-120 days More than 120 days Total 2023 4,007 - - - - - 4,007 2024 595 - - - - - 595